Emerging Online Social Communities and Emergency Services in a Connected World

 The biggest issue for bloggers and Facebookers everywhere?
 Tarnishing corporate image.

 For this duty to be beached there generally needs to be a relevant link with the employer such as a uniform.
 In Rose v Telstra Corporation 1998 it was acknowledged that employers ‘do not have an unfettered right to sit in judgment on the out of work behaviour of their employees.
 An employee is entitled to a private life.’
+In addition, when an employer’s actions constitute constructive discharge, the employer may be held liable for creating intolerable working conditions that force an employee to resign, further underscoring the importance of maintaining boundaries between work and personal life.

 In the context of online social networking, presumably this connection would exist where the employee discloses the name of their current employer, or where the individual is in a senior client-facing role so as to be likely to be identified from their profile by a customer or prospective customer.